InterlaceProject/ASIMSpec/README.md

 # ASIM Specification

-CoreASIM models and spefications for the Interlace project
+CoreASIM models and specifications for the Interlace project